How do I add or edit details in an assignment?

 Canvas lets you set up an assignment with moderated grading, which allows multiple graders to evaluate a student's work and create provisional grades or secondary grade reviews.
 If you want to allow moderated grading, click the Allow a moderator to review multiple independent grades for selected submissions checkbox.

 Edit Due and Availability Dates

-By default, Canvas will set your assignment dates for everyone in your course .
+Create a due date for the assignment in the Due Date field .
 The due date will already be populated for you if you created an assignment shell, but you can change it if necessary.
 You also have the option to add availability date fields .

 If you want to notify users about any future assignment changes, click the Notify users that this content has changed checkbox .
-Click the Update Assignment button to save your changes.
+Click the Save button .

 Note: If your assignment has not yet been published, the assignment will show the Save & Publish button.
 The Save button will create a draft of your assignment so you can publish it later.